76 (gas station): The orange ball

-The 76 ball is also a landmark at Dodger Stadium in Los Angeles, where the only gas station on the premises of a major league ballpark is visible from the park beyond the outfield stands.
+The 76 ball is also a landmark that sits atop Dodger Stadium in Los Angeles, where the only gas station on the premises of a Major League ballpark is visible from the park beyond the outfield stands.
+The gas station is no longer active and has been converted into an event space.
 76 ball logos also adorn the baseball field's on-deck circles.
 Union Oil was a longtime sponsor of the Dodgers baseball team, beginning with their relocation to Los Angeles from Brooklyn in 1958.
 The sponsorship by the 76 brand continues to this day.

 Beginning in 1967, Union 76 distributed tens of millions of small orange foam balls with the 76 logo, meant to be impaled on the radio antenna of a car.
 These were popular especially in the Greater Los Angeles area, where they are still seen.
 In the winter of 1968, wind and snow created drifts in Spokane, Washington made it difficult to locate cars without whip antennas and the orange 76 ball on them.

 In recent years, 76 has appeared in certain areas in the eastern United States, as part of a licensing deal with Motiva Enterprises.
 Since 2013, they have returned to the orange ball imagery as part of the "Experience 76" program.

+Some stations with the full orange ball sign place special hoods over them for Halloween to make them look like jack-o'-lanterns.